driusan/driusan.github.io/everything-you-need-to-know-to-start-web-development/encoding.md

 <img alt="Cat on keyboard" src="cat-on-keyboard1.jpg" style="width: 33%">

-If you already know all about character sets and encoding/decoding them, you can probably stop reading now and wait for part 2, where I'll try to explain HTTP.
+If you already know all about character sets and encoding/decoding them, you can probably skip to [part 2](network.html), where I try to explain HTTP.

 ****